-For the financial year ended 31 December 2020, the Nomination Committee had conducted two (2) meetings and has discharged its duties as below:-
+For the financial year ended 31 December 2021, the Nomination Committee had conducted one (1) meeting and has discharged its duties as below:-

-- Assessed the contribution of each individual Director; - Reviewed the Board structure, size, composition and the balance between Executive Directors, Non-Executive Directors and Independent Directors to ensure that the Board has the appropriate mix of skills and experience including core competencies which Directors should bring to the Board and other qualities to function effectively and efficiently; - Reviewed and assessed the independence of Independent Non-Executive Directors; - Considered the continuation of office of the Independent Non-Executive Directors who have served for a cumulative term of more than nine (9) years at the AGM of the Company. - Reviewed and recommended to the Board, re-election and re-appointment of Directors who will be retiring at the forthcoming AGM of the Company; - Reviewed the performance of the Chief Financial Officer; - Reviewed the Terms of Reference for the Nomination Committee; - Evaluated training needs of Directors and noted the training programmes attended by Directors; and - Reviewed the terms of office of the Audit Committee and each member of the Audit Committee.
+- Assessed the contribution of each individual Director; - Reviewed the Board structure, size, composition and the balance between Executive Directors, Non-Executive Directors and Independent Directors to ensure that the Board has the appropriate mix of skills and experience including core competencies which Directors should bring to the Board and other qualities to function effectively and efficiently; - Reviewed and assessed the independence of Independent Non-Executive Directors; - Considered the continuation of office of the Independent Non-Executive Directors who have served for a cumulative term of more than nine (9) years at the AGM of the Company. - Reviewed and recommended to the Board, re-election and re-appointment of Directors who will be retiring at the forthcoming AGM of the Company; - Reviewed the performance of the Chief Financial Officer; - Evaluated training needs of Directors and noted the training programmes attended by Directors; - Reviewed the terms of office of the Audit Committee and each member of the Audit Committee; and - Reviewed the Terms of Reference of Nomination Committee.